Do page speeds matter? The answer is yes – absolutely yes.

 Speed is vital

 I won’t name names but let me give you some insights.
 Any improvements you make will result in your customers and the search engines loving you even more.
 Your customers have a need for speed.
 Nearly half expect a page to load in 2 seconds or less.
 40% of customers will abandon a website if it takes more than 3 seconds to load my mother certainly does!
-Just a one second delay in page response can result in a 7% reduction in conversion.
-My expert developer advisor Julian Perry at Limitless, said that all sites should aim to download the base page in less than half a second or they will be losing customers (he is an automotive expert by the way, and has been running big websites for 20 years).
+Just a one-second delay in page response can result in a 7% reduction in conversion.
+My expert developer advisor Julian Perry at Limitless said that all sites should aim to download the base page in less than half a second or they will be losing customers (he is an automotive expert by the way, and has been running big websites for 20 years).
 So, listen to the expert and aim for less than half a second.

 Check for the bloat – reduce it, or remove it

 Page bloat is what slows things down.
 Run one of the download speed tests and see how many requests are being made to the server to load the page.
 100 to 150 is ok but many sites have 300 and more.
 While the number is important the size of each file really counts.
 Take a look at all the things using the juice and see if they really are absolutely necessary.
 Can they be made any lighter?
-Is there a light version, or can it be removed all together?
+Is there a light version, or can it be removed altogether?
 I have seen a site with a page of 12 MB that included a ton of social media content amongst other things.

 Make a plan – run proper tests